-The master’s concentrations provide students with a three-semester, on-campus experience which allows them to work closely with faculty members.
-The M.S. concentration provides students with theory and practice in their fields.
-Both the advertising and public relations students may choose to write a thesis or complete an applied project.
-Upon completion of the master’s degree, many students begin advertising and/or public relations careers in agencies, corporations, governmental, and non-profit organizations.
-The M.S. graduate degree often paves the way for career advancement.
+An M.S. graduate degree paves the way for career advancement.
+This program is for students going back to school after taking time off or for those hoping to pursue a PhD.
+The ADPR master’s concentrations offer a two-year, on-campus experience that allows students to work closely with faculty members as they hone their skills through research, theory, and practice.
+Advertising and public relations master’s students may choose to write a thesis or complete an applied project.
+The thesis option is necessary for those hoping to pursue a PhD.
+Upon completion of the master’s degree, many students begin advertising and/or public relations careers in agencies, corporations, government, and nonprofit organizations.
 Others choose to progress to doctoral level studies and academic careers.